TheKnight0fZero/Dharma-Cultivation/README.md

 ### 1. Problem Statement
 - **What problem are we solving?**
-  - Manual translation of manga/illustrated PDFs is time-consuming
+  - Manual translation of illustrated PDFs is time-consuming
   - Current tools require internet/subscriptions

 - **Who has this problem?**
-  - Manga readers
+  - Casual readers
   - Researchers working with foreign documents
   - Language learners